LastBreach/wiretap-client-server-scripts/README.md

 ### Run with logging
-To show stdout and log to a file at the same time, use the following commands.
+In order to show messages on stdout and log them to a file at the same time, use the following commands.

     $ python -u server.py |tee -a server.log